IMADE3D/JellyBox/README.md

 Here you can find the JellyBox 3D Printer source files so you can print spare parts, new parts, or modify the printer to your liking!

-These files are licensed under Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 4.0).
+These files are licensed under *Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 4.0)*.
 See “license.txt” more more information.

+- Update 2016-10-01
+  - JellyBox 1.3 is still in the stage of cleaning up the files.
+That's why you only find STLs here in the moment.
+Similarly, wire documentation is looking good, but it's not ready for public consumption.
+No worries; it's coming.

 ## Q: So is JellyBox open-source?
 ### Contextual answer: